 So what does this mean for Texans?
 If the legislation passes in Nevada, New York could be next to follow suit.
 Westchester County, NY is considering a similar legislation to condone law enforcement use of the Texalyzer technology for their own car crash investigations.
 Texas could be voting on its own version of this legislation in the future, possibly sooner than you think.

-If you are injured as the result of a negligent and intoxicated driver, reach out to The Reyes Browne Reilley Law Firm.
-After more than 25 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of professional accident attorneys at Reyes Browne Reilley have seen the consequences of negligence first-hand.
+If you are injured as the result of a negligent or intoxicated driver, reach out to The Reyes Browne Reilley Law Firm.
+After more than 30 years representing injury victims in car wrecks, truck wrecks, and motorcycle accidents, the experienced team of DFW car accident attorneys at Reyes Browne Reilley have seen the consequences of negligence first-hand.
 If you have sustained injuries because of a car wreck which was not your fault, contact us now for a free and confidential case review.
 Fill out our form online, or call 214-526-7900, and we will get you on the road to recovery.